thomaswilburn/Caret/readme.md

 * Editor themes and syntax highlighting
 * Smart Go To and Command Palette

-The goal of Caret is to fill a gap that currently stymies web developers working on Chrome OS, offering a pleasant graphical editing environment without needing to run a second windowing system via Crouton.
+It's not there yet, but we'll be there soon.
+The ultimate goal of Caret is to fill a gap that currently stymies web developers working on Chrome OS, offering a pleasant graphical editing environment without needing to run a second windowing system via Crouton.